-In a no-scalpel vasectomy the doctor locates the tubes under the skin, and holds them in place with a special clamp.
+At myvasectomy.ie the doctor locates the tubes under the skin, and holds them in place with a special clamp.
 Instead of making two incisions the doctor makes one tiny opening at the front of the scrotum and reaches the tubes.
 The tubes are blocked using a cautery instrument.
 There is minimal bleeding with this method and no stitches are required to close this one tiny opening which heals quickly.

-The no-scalpel vasectomy was developed in China, and is now regarded as the preferred method of male sterilization internationally.
+The vasectomy was developed in China, and is now regarded as the preferred method of male sterilization internationally.